 Perquisites and Personal Benefits.
-In addition to the health and welfare benefits generally available to all salaried, full-time employees, Amkor also pays for our executive officers to obtain an annual medical screening.
+In addition to the health and welfare benefits generally available to all salaried, full-time employees, the company also pays for our executive officers to obtain an annual medical screening.
 Although they make up a small portion of total compensation for our named executive officers, the purpose of these compensation elements is to promote the continuous well-being of our executives, and to ensure that our most critical employees are able to devote their attention to our ongoing success.
-As is customary for senior executives in Korea, we provide JooHo Kim with a company-paid car.